 Step 3: Remove duplicates

-Next up you want your list of URLS and PAAs to be unqiue, so simply remove duplicates on both of those tabs.
+Next up you want your list of URLs and PAAs to be unique, so simply remove duplicates on both of those tabs.

 Note that I renamed my original tab to “DATA” just to keep it simple.

 Then you want to do the same Vlookup formula to pull in URLs to the PAAs.
 This two-tab method ensures you get no duplicate URLs or PAAs.

 Head over to the URLs tab and it’s time for our second ninja formula.
 We want to pull in the PAAs from the PAA tab for matching URLs.
 We can do this with a transpose + filter formula.

 Step 6: Filter out irrelevant queries